Who may be primarily liable for securities law violations in your jurisdiction?

 Are the principles of secondary, vicarious or ‘controlling person’ liability recognised in your jurisdiction?

-Section 20(a) of the Exchange Act and section 15 of the Securities Act provide for the liability of ‘control persons’ (ie, individuals who exercise actual power or control over primary violators of section 10(b) and sections 11 or 12(a)(2), respectively).
+Section 20(a) of the Exchange Act and section 15 of the Securities Act provide for the liability of ‘control persons’ (ie, individuals who exercise actual power or control over primary violators of section 10(b) of the Exchange Act and sections 11 and 12(a)(2) of the Securities Act, respectively).
 Courts are split on what must be shown to establish ‘control’.
 Some courts require proof that the control person was a ‘culpable participant’ in the violation, but others have held that control over the primary violator is sufficient for liability, regardless of whether the control person acted culpably.

 A control person can avoid liability if, as to section 10(b), that person acted in good faith and did not induce the violation and, as to sections 11 and 12(a)(2), the person lacked a reasonable basis to know of the facts giving rise to the violation.Claims against directors